Oky-period-tracker/periodtracker/docs/deployment/database_droplet.md

 cd /etc/postgresql/14/main
 ```

-If you are not sure which version you have installed, go to `/etc/postgresql` and run `ls`
+> If you are not sure which version you have installed, go to `/etc/postgresql` and run `ls` to see what folders exist inside

-Open the postgresql.conf file
+Open the pg_hba.conf file

 ```bash
 sudo nano pg_hba.conf